-Any mobile phone, tablet, laptop, or other computing device that is personally owned, including devices subsidized by the university.
+Any mobile phone, tablet, laptop, or Internet of Things device (smart speakers, wearables, and so on), including devices subsidized by the university.

 - If your department or unit has informed you that you may work with university data using your own devices, it is your responsibility and obligation to properly manage and secure your personal device(s) to reduce the risk of unauthorized access to, or disclosure, of university data.

 The U-M Safe Computing website provides tips for securing your personal devices: